-- 2.1 Each licensed company must comply with the following principles when dealing with all aspects of prevention, detection-, investigation and managing the outcome of investigation of Theft of Electricity.
-When documenting and implementing industry procedures to deal with Theft of Electricity, each licensed company must consider these principles and ensure that the industry procedures comply with these principles. - Safety where any activities are undertaken in accordance with this Code of PracticeCoP, safety is a key consideration. - 2.
-Costs Licensees must have processes in place that are clear for all industry participants in order to make reasonable endeavors to recover the costs associated withrelated to Theft of Electricity.
-Any charges for costs associated with Theft of Electricity must be fair, transparent and as far as possible must not exceed the actualassociated costs incurred by the licenseesLicensees.
-Supplier charges to customers in relation to amounts owed must adhere to the minimum standards in the CoP for payment of bills.
+2.1 Each licensed company must comply with the following principles when dealing with all aspects of prevention, detection, investigation and managing the outcome of investigation of Theft of Electricity.
+When documenting and implementing industry procedures to deal with Theft of Electricity, each licensed company must consider these principles and ensure that the industry procedures comply with these principles.

-- 3. Prevention, Detection-and, Investigation and Managing the Outcome of Theft of Electricity through best practice- Licensees must ensure that effective procedures are in place to proactively discouragePrevent Theft of Electricity, identifyDetect Theft of Electricity, Investigate Theft of Electricity and deal withManage the Outcome of Theft of Electricity.
-The procedures adopted should reflect industry best practice and must clearly define the roles and responsibilities of each licenseeLicensee in achieving the procedures.
+- 1. Safety where any activities are undertaken in accordance with this CoP, safety is a key consideration. - 2.
+Costs Licensees must have processes in place that are clear for all industry participants in order to make reasonable endeavors to recover the costs related to Theft of Electricity.
+Any charges for costs associated with Theft of Electricity must be fair, transparent and as far as possible must not exceed the associated costs incurred by the Licensees.
+Supplier charges to customers in relation to amounts owed must adhere to the minimum standards in the CoP for payment of bills. - 3.
+Prevention, Detection, Investigation and Managing the Outcome of Theft of Electricity through best practice-Licensees must ensure that effective procedures are in place to proactively Prevent Theft of Electricity, Detect Theft of Electricity, Investigate Theft of Electricity and Manage the Outcome of Theft of Electricity.
+The procedures adopted should reflect industry best practice and must clearly define the roles and responsibilities of each Licensee in achieving the procedures.
 Licensees must research best practice and adopt a continuous improvement approach to the procedure for Theft of Electricity. - 4.
 Communication and reporting Licensees must have clear and transparent reporting processes in place between distribution network operators, suppliers and any relevant third parties.
-Licensees must also have a reporting mechanism in place to enable any third party tetoo easily and, if necessary confidentially, report suspected Theft of Electricity to the relevant Licensees. - 5.
-Ensure that customers are treated in an appropriate and consistent manner- In all interactions with customers in relation to Theft of Electricity, each licenseeLicensee must behave and act towards customers in a manner which is fair, not misleading, appropriate and, professional, and not misleading. - Customer Vulnerability In all interactions with customers in relation to Theft of Electricity, each licenseeLicensee must take into account whether a domestic customer is a-vulnerable-customer..
-In all actions relating to this CoP, Licensees must give appropriate consideration to the needs of Vulnerable Customerscustomers in vulnerable circumstances. - 7.
-Investigation by competent individuals -All responsibilities relating to the Theft of Electricity must be carried out by individuals possessing skills, qualifications, experience and authorisation appropriate to the task they are undertaking.
+Licensees must also have a reporting mechanism in place to enable any third party too easily and, if necessary confidentially, report suspected Theft of Electricity to the relevant Licensees. - 5.
+Ensure that customers are treated in an appropriate and consistent manner- In all interactions with customers in relation to Theft of Electricity, each Licensee must behave and act towards customers in a manner which is fair, appropriate, professional and not misleading. - 6.
+Customer Vulnerability In all interactions with customers in relation to Theft of Electricity, each Licensee must take into account whether a domestic customer is vulnerable.
+In all actions relating to this CoP,

+Licensees must give appropriate consideration to the needs of customers in vulnerable circumstances.

+- 7. Investigation by competent individuals -All responsibilities relating to the Theft of Electricity must be carried out by individuals possessing skills, qualifications, experience and authorisation appropriate to the task they are undertaking.
 Licensees must adequately train all relevant staff in relation to the issues and activities relating to energy theft and the requirements of this CoP. - 8.
 Cooperation.
-Licensees should cooperate with the Police Service of Northern Ireland, the Health and Safety Executive for Northern Ireland and the Consumer Council for Northern Ireland regarding the requirements of this code of practiceCoP and their respective regulatory and statutory obligations.
+Licensees should cooperate with the Police Service of Northern Ireland, the Health and Safety Executive for Northern Ireland and the Consumer Council for Northern Ireland regarding the requirements of this CoP and their respective regulatory and statutory obligations.
 Licensees should also have consideration of other related bodies in respect of their statutory role.